stepci/stepci/README.md

 # Welcome

-Step CI is an open-source toolset, which helps you automate API testing and monitoring
+Step CI is an open-source framework, which helps you automate API testing and monitoring

 - **Language-agnostic**.
 Configure easily using YAML
 - **REST, GraphQL, gRPC**.
 Test different API types at once